davenpi/davenpi.github.io/_pages/pie.md

 ## Finish my PhD and publish all of the projects I am currently working on

-- **Current Progress**: The Kiiking paper is written and nearly submitted.
+- **Current Progress**: The Kiiking paper is written.
 I need to polish some results for the snake project and the glider project.
 The coin project needs work.

-- **Major obstacles**: Focus and competing timelines for the job search.
+- **Major obstacles**: Focus.
 There are also other obligations for the PhD not directly related to producing results (e.g. writing a thesis).